ntop/ntopng/doc/src/alerts/interface_checks.rst

 Checks for unexpected app behaviour.

-Unexpected behaviour in application could be the indicator of bugs in the code that cause an unusual attitude or incorrect functioning of an app.
+Unexpected behaviour in applications could be an indicator of bugs in the code that causes an unusual attitude or incorrect functioning of an app.

 Alert is sent when unusual app behaviour is detected.